OpenPoolProject/stratum/README.md

 Rust library for building out stratum servers.
 Think what Tide or Actix are to building HTTP APIs on Rust, this library is that for stratum servers.

 - Support for 2 connection models.
 (TCP and Websockets)
-- Used in practice to support multiple various strstum protocol versions including:
+- Used in practice to support multiple various stratum protocol versions including:
 	- Stratum V1
 	- Stratum v2
 	- BTCAgent